baidush/NEST-Over-Express-Boilerplate/README.md

 ## Description

-This is a demonstration instance of the Nest.js Framework that can be seamlessly integrated into any existing Express.js-based RESTful API codebases
+This is an illustrative instance of the Nest.js Framework, designed for seamless integration into any pre-existing Express.js-based RESTful API codebases.

 ## Installation

-Note: Verify that the constant containing the path to the Express instance is correctly predefined.
-Go to main.ts file and change it to the actual one:
+Note: Ensure that the constant containing the path to the Express instance is accurately predefined.
+Navigate to the main.ts file and update it with the correct path:

 ```bash
 $ const PATH_URL = '../express/src/app';